Multiple reads at once may seem strange to many non-readers, but it is a common occurrence seasoned readers experience.

 Try picking books from different categories, just like school subjects.

 I usually read a thriller, maybe some contemporary fiction, and a third subject if it’s a physical book.
 But if the third and fourth (if I get to four) books are e-books or audiobooks, I can stick to the same category.
-In most cases, thrillers or contemporary fiction, which are my main go-to categories.
+In most cases, thrillers or contemporary fiction are my main go-to categories.

 Just do what feels more comfortable to you, but usually picking different genres helps you keep your stories straight.